aliialpaca/TransVoice-Wiki/wiki/pages/misguided-concepts/gvm.md

 # Godamoto Voice Masochism
 {: .no_toc }

-**Godamoto Voice Masochism**, or **GVM**, was an experimental voice experiment conducted in January-February 2021 by Godamoto, a person very active in the community during 2020-2021, in order to investigate whether the intentional indiscriminate excess engagement and straining of the musculature surrounding the mouth and throat area (loosely targeting primarily the [extrinsic laryngeal musculature](/wiki/pages/other-resources/glossary#extrinsic)) would bring any increase to [meta-resonance](/wiki/pages/other-resources/glossary#meta-resonance), facilitated via [swallow-and-hold](/wiki/pages/other-resources/list-of-bad-exercises#swallow-and-hold) while looking at the ceiling.
+**Godamoto Voice Masochism**, or **GVM**, was an experimental voice exercise conducted in January-February 2021 by Godamoto, a person very active in the community during 2020-2021, in order to investigate whether the intentional indiscriminate excess engagement and straining of the musculature surrounding the mouth and throat area (loosely targeting primarily the [extrinsic laryngeal musculature](/wiki/pages/other-resources/glossary#extrinsic)) would bring any increase to [meta-resonance](/wiki/pages/other-resources/glossary#meta-resonance), facilitated via [swallow-and-hold](/wiki/pages/other-resources/list-of-bad-exercises#swallow-and-hold) while looking at the ceiling.

 The experiment upon completion was considered a complete failure, with only negligible increases in meta-resonance at the cost of intense pain, sweating and strain on the musculature.
 It is considered a prime (and extreme) example as to why swallow-and-hold and related exercises are ineffective and potentially dangerous.
-It is **strongly recommended not to attempt this for any reason**.
+It is **strongly recommended not to attempt it for any reason**.

 <details open markdown="block">
 <summary>